 Sewing Room Storage Ideas: Where can you keep your tools out of reach from little hands?

 I have several types of containers I use.
 Some are clear plastic storage containers so I can still see what tools I have inside what box.
-My containers are kept on the upper shelves of a tall book shelve I have in my studio.
+My containers are kept on the upper shelves of a tall book shelf I have in my studio.
 I also repurposed a round box that a gift came in.
 The box already is decorated and looks cool sitting on my sewing table, this is where I keep tools I use the most, like scissors and rotary cutters, pins, and other stuff.

 CLEAR PLASTIC STORAGE CONTAINERS

-Having the sewing equipment/tools put away will hopefully take away the temptation for kids to want to use your things, at least that has been my experience.
+Following these Sewing Safety Tips and having the sewing equipment/tools put away will hopefully take away the temptation for kids to want to use your things, at least that has been my experience.

 Multi-tasking does not work well with sharp tools-Focus on your task at hand.